abcoste2/headless-rpi-connection/instructions_script.md

     Choose the version suitable for your operating system (Windows, macOS, or Linux).

-## 2. Download the Correct OS for the Pi
+## 2. Configure OS Settings in Imager

 - [ ] Launch the Raspberry Pi Imager tool.